 In determining the economic terms of the Notes, and consequently the potential return on the Notes to you, a number of factors are taken into account.
 Among these factors are certain costs associated with creating, hedging and offering the Notes.
-In structuring the economic terms of the Notes, we seek to provide investors with what we believe to be commercially reasonable terms and to provide MLPF&S with compensation for its services in developing the Notes.
+In structuring the economic terms of the Notes, we seek to provide investors with what we believe to be commercially reasonable terms and to provide MLPF&S with compensation for its services in developing the securities.

-If you sell your Notes prior to the stated maturity date, you will receive a price determined by market conditions for the Notes.
+If you sell your Notes prior to the stated maturity date, you will receive a price determined by market conditions for the security.
 This price may be influenced by many factors, such as interest rates, volatility and the current price of the Crude Oil Contract.
-In addition, the price, if any, at which you could sell your Notes in a secondary market transaction is expected to be affected by the factors that we considered in setting the economic terms of the Notes, namely the underwriting discount paid in respect of the Notes and other costs associated with the Notes, and compensation for developing and hedging the product.
-Depending on the impact of these factors, you may receive significantly less than the principal amount per unit of your Notes if sold before the stated maturity date.
+In addition, the price, if any, at which you could sell your Notes in a secondary market transaction is expected to be affected by the factors that we considered in setting the economic terms of the Notes, namely the underwriting discount paid in respect of the Notes, and compensation for developing and hedging the product.
+Depending on the impact of these factors, you may receive significantly less than the principal amount of your Notes if sold before the stated maturity date.

-In a situation where there had been no movement in the price of the Crude Oil Contract and no changes in the market conditions from those existing on the date of this pricing supplement, the price, if any, at which you could sell your Notes in a secondary market transaction is expected to be lower than the principal amount per unit.
+In a situation where there had been no movement in the price of the Crude Oil Contract and no changes in the market conditions from those existing on the date of this pricing supplement, the price, if any, at which you could sell your Notes in a secondary market transaction is expected to be lower than the original issue price.
 This is due to, among other things, our costs of developing, hedging and distributing the Notes.
-Any potential purchasers for your Notes in the secondary market are unlikely to consider these factors.
+Any potential purchasers of your Notes in the secondary market are unlikely to consider these factors.

-What are the roles of MLPF&S and MLCI?
+What is the role of MLPF&S?